Live each day as if your life had just begun. - Johann Wolfgang von Goethe

 Liposuction is designed only to remove excess fat.
 It does not adequately tighten up the skin, despite claims by some liposuction devices and surgeons.
 To tighten up the skin, excision is necessary and that's what a tummy tuck is for.

 The price of a tummy tuck is set by the individual surgeon.
 Generally, the abdominoplasty cost Canada ranges from $7500 to $9500 in Toronto.
 The lower end is for a mini tummy tuck without muscle repair and the higher end is for a full tummy tuck.
-The cost of tummy tuck Canada usually includes surgeon's fees, anesthesia, surgical facility, staff, pre- and post-operative appointments as well as compression garments, if they're necessary.
+The cost of tummy tuck Canada usually includes surgeon's fees, anesthesia, surgical facility, staff, pre- and post-operative appointments as well as compression garments after tummy tuck surgery, if they're necessary.

 What happens if I gain weight after surgery?

-Like weight gain, your results may be negatively affected with future pregnancies.
+Like weight gain, your results may be negatively affected if you get pregnant after tummy tuck.
 This is true with pregnancy after tummy tuck with muscle repair or without.
 I always recommend that women should consider a tummy tuck only after they've stopped planning to have children.
+In fact, a tummy tucks is a common surgery after childbirth.

 Can I get rid of stretchmarks with a tummy tuck?